hetvi11110/hetvi11110/README.md

 Web Dev
 -------

-* 🌍  I'm based in Toronto
+* 🌍  I'm based in Ontario, Canada.
 * ✉️  You can contact me at [hetvi.patel.developer@gmail.com](mailto:hetvi.patel.developer@gmail.com)
 * 🤝  I'm open to collaborating on Interesting Projects
-* ⚡  I am a quick learner and a deep researcher.
+* ⚡  I am a quick learner and a thorough researcher.

 ### Skills